bootdotdev/blog/content/python/python-best-practices.md

 Don’t forget that overall programming best practices are always relevant – things that supersede programming languages.
 It’s always important to pay attention to the performance of your programs, and know the Big O performance of the data structures and algorithms you choose to utilize or implement.
 There are a lot of helpful courses out there, like these for [learning algorithms and data structures](https://boot.dev/tracks/algorithms-and-data-structures).
 Both of these courses are based in Python, so if you’re particularly interested in strengthening your Python skills and refreshing your knowledge of runtime performance and algorithm design, they’d be a good fit for you.

  If you’re looking for a deep dive on general best coding practices, I highly recommend the book Clean Code: A Handbook of Software Craftsmanship by Robert C. Martin, a.k.a.
-“Uncle Bob”.
+"Uncle Bob".
 It is a great read with fun examples, and it will be relevant to your work, no matter what you are programming.

 Here is how to write good Python code.